 Also, this is super simple to replace since it is just a plastic container where you can always buy a new one in many places even as small as a gas station in many towns!

-These though also aren’t cheap but you are basically buying one that will last you a decade or longer if treated well which is much less of a cost when weighed out over a lifetime of use versus 100’s of $5 containers you will break or throw away making it the far best choice in a green eco-friendly option.
+This is much less of a cost when weighed out over a lifetime of use versus hundreds of $5 containers you will break or throw away, making it the far best choice in a green eco-friendly option.

-I have enjoyed using it and since it is a bag the clean-up is simple and easy by filling with water and a hard shake out and towel dry it is ready for the next use.
+I have enjoyed using it and since it is a bag the clean-up is simple and easy by filling it with water and a hard shake out and towel drying it is ready for the next use.

 Adding Water to Your Food

 You will need to learn to adjust the water in your food as some foods require much more water than others as they need to absorb more or end up crunchy and not too tasty.